Compression of enumerations and gain: Introduction

 \section{Introduction}

-Given an effective enumeration of a set $A\subseteq\Nat$, we are interested in the possibility of obtaining a {\em compression} of it, in the form of an effective enumeration of another set $D$ which:
+Given an effective enumeration of a set $A\subseteq\Nat$, we are interested in obtaining a {\em compression} of it, in the form of an enumeration of another set $D$ which:

+In \S\ref{5OMy18z6Fq} we will see that this is the key to an open problem in Kolmogorov complexity of c.e.\ sets, but it is also interesting in its own right.

+To be specific we express \eqref{HRsx2H3tm} in terms of Kolmogorov complexity.
+We identify sets $A\subseteq\Nat$ with their characteristic sequence, where a 1 on position $i$ indicates the membership of $i$ in $A$.
+In this way $A\restr_{n}$ denotes the $n$-bit prefix of $A$ but also the restriction of the set $A$ to members $<n$.

-This turns out to be the key to an open problem in Kolmogorov complexity, see \S\ref{5OMy18z6Fq}, but it is probably more interesting in its own right.
-By `essentially' we mean indifference to finite errors: if $D\restr_{\ell_n}, \ell_n\leq n$ is supposed to encode $A\restr_{n}$, we merely require that some computable $f$ maps $D\restr_{\ell_n}$ to an $n$-bit string $f(D\restr_{\ell_n})$ whose Hamming-distance from $A\restr_n$ is bounded.
-Since $A, D$ are computably enumerable (c.e.), this can be concisely expressed as
+By {\em essentially} in \eqref{HRsx2H3tm} we mean indifference to finite errors: for certain non-decreasing sequence $(\ell_n)$ with $\ell_n\leq n$, the strings $D\restr_{\ell_n}$ are effectively mapped to an $n$-bit string of constant Hamming-distance from $A\restr_n$.
+When $A, D$ are computably enumerable (c.e.), the latter can be expressed as